What is the Structure of my Series 31 exam?

 The biggest danger is answering a question too quickly.
 Students have generally passed the Series 7 exam before sitting for the Series 31 exam and they often find many of the FINRA rules similar to those of CFTC/NFA.
 Since the topics are similar, there’s a tendency to read the question fast and answer too quickly.

-The exam doesn’t test on the rule number, e.g., ”What is NFA Rule 2-30?” but will ask a question like “According to NFA Rule 2-30 Know Your Customer, it’s important for the AP to gather sufficient client information to determine if the client has the suitability to trade futures.
+In addition, the exam doesn’t test on the rule number, e.g., ”What is NFA Rule 2-30?” but will ask a question like “According to NFA Rule 2-30 Know Your Customer, it’s important for the AP to gather sufficient client information to determine if the client has the suitability to trade futures.
 True or False”.

 The other point is that most of the questions are true/false and those questions are generally answered more quickly than multiple choice questions.